kujenga/website/content/blog/go-mlp.md

 ### Introducing Loss Functions

 In the above diagram, we talk about propagating the "error" back through the network.
-This presents a slight hiccup however, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we received from the network, can be either a positive or negative value.
+However this presents a slight hiccup, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we received from the network, can be either a positive or negative value.
 These values can cancel each other out in undesirable ways when combined.